sharwell/developer.rackspace.com/src/docs/cloud-images/getting-started/index.rst

 You can perform create, read, update, and delete operations on image members.
 The Cloud Images API enables you and others to share your custom images.

+Note:
+The operations you can execute depend on your role.
+If you are an image producer, you cannot use the update_image_member operation for an image you are sharing with someone else.
+Likewise, if you are an image consumer you cannot use create_image_member for someone else's image.

 Add image member
 ~~~~~~~~~~~~~~~~
 .. include:: samples/create_image_member.rst